mit-plv/fiat-crypto/folkwisdom.md

 1. The number one reason for hitting issues with custom equivalence relations is that either the goal or the givens contain a typo that switched one equivalence relation with another.
-In particular, `<>` refers to negation of propositional quality by default.
+In particular, `<>` refers to negation of propositional equality by default.
 This can be avoided with good conventions: when introducing a type that will be used with a custom equivalence relation, introduce the equivalence relation (and its `Equivalence` instance) right away.
 When introducing a function involving a such type, introduce a `Proper` instance